 |Ellen Willis, at home, in music|

 I've been revisiting Out of the Vinyl Deeps, the terrific collection of Ellen Willis's (mostly) music writing published in 2011, again admiring Willis's intelligence and insights as they dovetailed with a genuinely sensual and physical response to pop music and the ideas in it.
-In December 1972 Willis wrote "Into the Seventies, for Real," a small piece reacting to a recent column by Ron Weiser in the Flash fanzine; Weiser complained that when rock and roll turned to Rock (and then into Art) in the mid- and late-1960s, some measure of rawness and authenticity were leeched out of the music.
+In December 1972 Willis wrote "Into the Seventies, for Real," a small piece reacting to a recent column by Ron Weiser in the Flash fanzine; Weiser complained that when rock and roll turned to Rock (and then into Art) in the mid- and late-1960s, some measure of rawness and authenticity was leeched out of the music.
 As early as the early 1970s there were some crowing that pop music had peaked in the early 1960s, when the dangerous stirrings of primal music in the previous decade were thrumming, still scary.
 Then the Beatles in Suits—and then the Rolling Stones merely ripping off Chuck Berry, and then Dylan's literary pursuits in song—spelled the end of all of this.

 The aestheticians of the backlash may overlap with the ﬁfties-R&B nuts we’ve always had with us, but in general they take the spirit rather than the sound of ﬁfties rock as their inspiration—particularly the Dionysiac illiteracy of Jerry Lee Lewis and Little Richard.
 Punk-rock has become the favored term endearment.
 I have mixed feelings about all this.
 For one thing, the blood-'n'-raunch-forever approach to rock tends to degenerate into a virility cult.
 Besides, having lived through the ﬁfties, I ﬁnd it impossible to romanticize them.
 In spite of rock and roll, they were dull, mean years—at least for middle-class high-school girls.
 For all the absurdities of the counter-culture, it was better than what we had before; there’s something to be said for a little cosmic awareness, provided it doesn’t get out of hand.
 And if it hadn't been for the Beatles (I wonder, did Rockin' Ron despise Buddy Holly for wearing suits and glasses and looking like a school teacher?) we might never have developed the ind of consciousness about our shared past that allows a rag like Flash to exist.